jamesaevans/amplitude-dev-center/docs/data/sources/databricks.md

 Amplitude's Databricks import source enables you to import data from Databricks to your Amplitude account.
 Databricks import uses the [Databricks Change Data Feed](https://docs.databricks.com/en/delta/delta-change-data-feed.html#use-delta-lake-change-data-feed-on-databricks) feature to securely access and extract live data from your Databricks workspace.

-!!! beta
-    This feature is in Beta.
-Amplitude may make changes to this feature without prior notification.
-For help, contact [Amplitude Support](https://help.amplitude.com/hc/en-us/requests/new).

 ## Features

 - Import all data types, including events, user properties, and group properties.